DeltaF1/pith/README.md

 1. Verifying that the size of the request data is correct.
 At this stage the [IPC header](https://www.3dbrew.org/wiki/IPC#Message_Structure) is sufficient information.
 2. Verify that translated parameters are of the correct type/in the correct order.
 This requires the header, the types of translated parameters (including the number of headers sent with each header translation), and the static buffer descriptors required to receive data from the response.
 3. Generate proper struct types for normal parameters.
 This level requires knowing that a particular word or set of words represents a single object such as a u8 buffer or an f32.
 At this level the types can link to struct definitions e.g. the shared Animation header struct in https://www.3dbrew.org/wiki/MCURTC:SetInfoLEDPatternHeader and https://www.3dbrew.org/wiki/MCURTC:SetInfoLEDPattern
-4. Hints for semantics.
-At this level different values are tagged with semantic meaning such as "this parameter is the size of a specific buffer".
-This allows e.g. generating code to automatically ensure that the size in a normal parameter is the same as the size passed to a translate parameter (See: the certificate sizes in https://www.3dbrew.org/wiki/AMNet:ImportCertificates)

 Making one Pith file with all of this information lets users choose how much they want to use.

 Another goal is to produce human-readable documentation i.e. the wiki tables.
 An ideal system would be able to reproduce the tables on the wiki to a degree that does not lose any information.
-Preserving comments and explanatory text is useful if those comments cannot be easily represented in the semantic language.
+Preserving comments and explanatory text is useful if those comments cannot be easily represented in the IDL.
 See [Attributes](#Attributes)

 # Syntax